 - Master of Arts (MA), a one-year program not intended as a professional degree.

-The MPP is available to current Stanford seniors and graduate students, recent Stanford alumni, and external applicants seeking a joint degree.
+The MPP is available to current Stanford seniors and graduate students, Stanford alumni (who have graduated within the past 5 years), and external applicants seeking a joint degree.
 The MA is available to current Stanford graduate students.